IvannaNouel-Ksquare/project1_simon/README.md

 # Project I

 Welcome!
-This repo contains helpful information and starter files for your project, just fork this repo and go to town!
+This repo contains the code for the Simon game proyect.
+Here is some info about the team and a live demo at the end.

 ## Team members